Suffering from a Chronic Disease? Don't Neglect Your Emotional Well-Being

 - Loss of interest or pleasure in ordinary activities, especially those that used to give you pleasure

 - Loss of appetite, weight loss or gain

 - Excessive crying

 Your health plan can refer you to a mental health professional if you wish to see one.
 Your doctor will assess your emotional state carefully and review your personal and family health histories.
 If the depressive symptoms are the direct result of your physical illness or of side effects of medications, your doctor may adjust or change your treatment regimen for the other illness.
 If depression is a separate health problem, your doctor may refer you to a mental health professional, who can prescribe antidepressant medications and provide psychotherapy or other treatments.

-If you are a member of any of the Commonwealth Indemnity Plans or Navigator by Tufts Health Plan, take advantage of United Behavioral Health's Employee Assistance Program benefits, which can help you with stress related to financial or legal ramifications of your illness.
+If you are a member of any of the Commonwealth Indemnity Plans or Navigator/Spirit by Tufts Health Plan, take advantage of Beacon Health Strategies' Employee Assistance Program benefits, which can help you with stress related to financial or legal ramifications of your illness.
 If you are in another GIC health plan, contact your plan to find out what types of mental health service resources are available.
 Support groups for your medical condition, either in person or in online chat rooms, offer another valuable source of information and support.
 Ask your doctor or mental health provider for the names of reputable support groups for your condition.

 This information provided by the Group Insurance Commission .

 Personalization is OFF.
 Your personal browsing history at Mass.gov is not visible because your personalization is turned off.
 To view your history, turn your personalization on.